Krzy-sztof/Parallel-on-AWS-StarCluster-/README.md

 ## Installation and configuration of Starcluster
 Installation in Linux is pretty simple.
 Just do it using pip: `$ pip install StarCluster`.
-Configuration was a bit more difficult: type `vim ~/.starcluster/config`.
+Configuration was a bit more difficult.
+After I typed `starcluster help` a text popped up saying that there is no configuration.
+Command `vim ~/.starcluster/config`

 Whenever running a cluster which had 2 or more nodes it was possible distribute work on each node using "mpirun" command.
 In my example I was able to get n results of my simulation, where n is number of nodes I had launched.

+## Results
 The code itself is pretty simple.
 It is used to check probability of an event in a board game with dice.
 The code in "projects" checks which player won or if it was a draw and counts how many times.
 Then it saves the results in text files.
 The "results" code prints out summed up results